akvo/akvo-flow-docs/docs/fieldapp2.0/5-projects-and-surveys.rst

 Non-monitored Data Points
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Non-monitored Data Points behave pretty much like the monitored ones, except with one difference: they only contain one survey.
+Non-monitored Data Points behave pretty much like the monitored ones, except with one difference: they only contain one form.
 Furthermore, Projects holding non-monitored Data Points cannot be synchronised.
 Only locally collected data will be available in the device.

-From within a Data Point, we have access to *Forms*, *History*, and *Map* tabs, which represent survey definitions, responses, and point location, respectively.
+From within a Data Point, we have access to *Forms*, *History*, and *Map* tabs, which represent form definitions, responses, and point location, respectively.

 Forms
 ^^^^^